zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/installing-binaries/linux-ubuntu-ppa.rst

 add such support, but we will not put any of our development time into supporting Ubuntu 32-bit builds.

-Installing the "eth" command-line tool
+Installing the "exp" command-line tool
 --------------------------------------------------------------------------------

 WARNING: The **expanse-qt** PPA will upgrade your system-wide Qt5